-SECTION A Name: DARD Business Ref No: 6 Name: Address: Telephone: Address: Mobile: E-mail: Postcode: SECTION B i.
-Eligible Agricultural Area of your holding under your control in 2015 (hectares) in English Agricultural Area of your motoring arrost your control in East (incomes) ii.
-Eligible Grassland Area of your holding under your control in 2015 (hectares) SECTION C GRAZING LIVESTOCK MANURE DETAILS 2.
-Estimated nitrogen produced from grazing livestock manure on your holding in 2015 (kgs) 3.
-How much nitrogen from grazing livestock manure do you intend to import onto your holding in 2015 (kgs) 4.
-How much nitrogen from grazing livestock manure do you intend to export from your holding in 2015 (kgs) SECTION D : NON-GRAZING LIVESTOCK MANURE DETAILS 5.
-Estimated nitrogen produced from non-grazing livestock manure on your holding - in 2015 (kgs) 6.
-How much nitrogen from non-grazing livestock manure do you intend to import onto your holding in 2015 (kgs) 7.
-How much nitrogen from non-grazing livestock manure do you intend to export from your holding in 2015 (kgs) DECLARATION/UNDERTAKING TO BE COMPLETED BY APPLICANT at, to the best of my knowledge, the particulars given by me in this form are correct at this time and rtake to comply with all the derogation conditions set out in the summary of the measures attached.
-SIGNED: DATE: Completed 1 forms to be submitted on or before 1 March 2015 to:- Northern Ireland Environment Agency Water Management Unit, Agricultural Regulations Team, 17 Antrim Road, Lisburn, Co Antrim, BT28 3AL P Northern Ireland An Agency within the Department of NI Agriculture, Environment IN PEOPLE and Rural Affairs
+Nitrates Derogation Form 2015 SECTION A Name: Address: Postcode: DARD Business Ref No: 6 Telephone: Mobile: E-mail: SECTION B : AGRICULTURAL AREA DETAILS i.
+Eligible Agricultural Area of your holding under your control in 2015 (hectares) ii.
+Eligible Grassland Area of your holding under your control in 2015 (hectares) SECTION C 2.
+3. 4. : GRAZING LIVESTOCK MANURE DETAILS Estimated nitrogen produced from grazing livestock manure on your holding in 2015 (kgs) How much nitrogen from grazing livestock manure do you intend to import onto your holding in 2015 (kgs) How much nitrogen from grazing livestock manure do you intend to export from your holding in 2015 (kgs) SECTION D 5.
+6. 7.
+NON-GRAZING LIVESTOCK MANURE DETAILS Estimated nitrogen produced from non-grazing livestock manure on your holding in 2015 (kgs) How much nitrogen from non-grazing livestock manure do you intend to import onto your holding in 2015 (kgs) How much nitrogen from non-grazing livestock manure do you intend to export from your holding in 2015 (kgs) I declare th that I unde SIGNED: EDECLARATION/UNDERTAKING TO BE COMPLETED BY APPLICANT hat, to the best of my knowledge, the particulars given by me in this form are correct at this time a rtake to comply with all the derogation conditions set out in the summary of the measures attack DATE:

+Northern Ireland Environment